-Robson put in interim charge of Aberdeen
+Robson in interim charge as Pollock joins Aberdeen

 - You can now get Aberdeen news notifications in the BBC Sport app - find out more

-Robson will be assisted by coach Steve Agnew, who worked with Robson at Middlesbrough, and development phase coach Scott Anderson.
+He will be assisted by coach Steve Agnew, who worked with Robson at Middlesbrough, and development phase coach Scott Anderson.

 They will take their first training session on Monday as Aberdeen prepare to host St Mirren, who sit one point and one place above them in the top-flight table, on Wednesday.